← Back to 漢書

 使 使 使

 Statutory rhetoric condemns merchants, but material outcomes reward them; while proclaimed agrarian priority coexists with peasant impoverishment.
 Social prestige and state ideology diverge; bureaucratic practice and legal text pull in opposite directions.
 Without incentive alignment, neither fiscal strength nor legal order can be sustained.
 Current priority should be straightforward: re-center agriculture.
 To do that, grain must be made comparatively valuable; and grain must become a core instrument in both incentives and sanctions.
 Policy proposal: accept grain payments in exchange for rank advancement and penal remission.
 This would create channels where surplus grain is monetized and socially rewarded.
 Those paying in grain are precisely households with excess production; reallocating that surplus can reduce burdens on the poor and improve aggregate welfare.
 The policy claims three gains at once: fiscal sufficiency, tax relief, and stronger farm incentives.
 Current policy already grants labor exemptions for military assets like chariot-horse ownership.
 Those exemptions are justified as supporting national defense readiness.
-Classical doctrine emphasizes that logistics, not fortification alone, determines strategic survival.
+Shennong's teaching says: 'With stone walls ten ren high, boiling moats one hundred paces wide, and a million armored troops-but without grain, one cannot hold it.'
 So grain policy is not secondary-it is the central business of statecraft.
 Compared with military-asset exemptions, grain-for-rank incentives are still too weak.
 Ranks are politically cheap for the throne to grant; while grain is socially expensive and materially indispensable.
 People are powerfully motivated by status and penal relief.
 A strong grain-for-rank program could fill frontier granaries within three years.

 20